 "Tropes of Zinthar":

-- Affectionate Parody: Of Japanese Kaiju movies, particularly those made by Toho and Daiei Films.
-Giant monsters based on the likenesses of Godzilla, Mothra, Gamera, and Ultraman appear to fight each other and cause destruction, all to the campy soundtrack of some random Japanese guy who's singing along to all the chaos.
+- Affectionate Parody: Of Japanese Kaiju cinema, particularly those made by Toho and Daiei.
+Giant monsters based on the likenesses of Godzilla, Mothra, Gamera and Ultraman appear to fight each other and cause destruction, all to the campy soundtrack of some random Japanese guy who's singing along to all the chaos.

 - Artifact of Doom: The Triangle of Zinthar is one part of an ancient artifact that, when assembled, will turn its bearer into a nigh invincible monster.

-- Author Appeal: This explains why a bunch of eight year old boys (in 1997) are gushing over Robert Smith.
+- Author Appeal: The only explanation why a bunch of eight year old boys (in 1997) are gushing over Robert Smith.

-- Author Avatar: The fact that Kyle says that "Disintegration is the best album ever!" should be understood as the opinion of Matt Stone, who voices Kyle and is known as a huge fan of The Cure.
+- Author Avatar: The fact that Kyle says that "Disintegration is the best album ever!" should be understood as the opinion of Matt Stone, a known huge fan of The Cure, voices Kyle.

-- Big Damn Heroes: Robert Smith of The Cure defeats Barbra Streisand and saves the world.
+- Big Damn Heroes: Robert Smith defeats Barbra Streisand and saves the world.

 - Bilingual Bonus: The Japanese song literally translates to "Barbara, Barbara, the person we hate the most!
-Barbara, Barbara, you have a big nose!"
+Barbara, Barbara, you have a big nose!"note

 - Butt-Monkey: Pip.
-He finds an arrowhead and Cartman Roshambos him for it and then throws it aside since he claims he didn't really want it.
+He finds an arrowhead and Cartman Roshambos him for it and then throws it aside, claiming he didn't really want it.

 - Call-Back: When Cartman mistakes Streisand's helicopter for an alien spaceship, he covers his ass.